cheng2zhang/tempering/prog/NAMD/README.md

 divided by the number of degrees of freedom divided by the Boltzmann constant.
 Please see ../test/Argon_NAMD_ST/ke.png for an example.

+### spec

+This patch contains all modifications to NAMD 2.11 included in `thstat`.
+It also includes two additional changes.

+ 1. Reporting the alpha-carbon end-to-end distance in every step.
+ 2. Adding a column (first) of beta to the restart file.

+#### alpha-carbon end-to-end distance

+The alpha-carbon end-to-end distance is computed in CollectionMaster.C and CollectionMgr.h.
+Particularly, the new routines `CollectionMaster::receiveSpecPositions()`, `CollectionMaster::enqueueSpecPositions()`,
+`CollectionMaster::disposeSpecPositions()`, and `CollectionMgr::submitSpecPositions()`.

 ## Apply patches